DrYenyen/PPPwn-Troubleshooting/README.md

 [*] Sending IPCP configure request...
 [*] Waiting for IPCP configure ACK...
 1. Console shutdown happens ocasionally on its own but if it persists try changin to a different IPV6 for the exploit settings usually marked by "old", "Stable", "new" or "beta".
 2. If issues persist recheck all your files and etc.
+3. The script will also tell you if you have chosen incorrect firmware files and it usually results in a kernel panic on the PS4.

 # Stage 4:
 1. If you get